obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

     }
   }
 ```
 The build job used in this step tells Jenkins to start another job.
 In this case it is the ansible-config-mgt job, and we are targeting the main branch.
 Hence, we have ansible-config-mgt/main.
-Since the Ansible project requires parameters to be passed in, we have included this by specifying the parameters section.
+Since the ansible-config-mgt requires parameters to be passed in, we have included this by specifying the parameters section.
 The name of the parameter is env and its value is dev.
 Meaning, deploy to the Development environment.

 create a tooling server and update *inventory/dev.yml* with *todo* server private IP address